 Does It Detoxify the Body?

-Yes, it is widely regarded as having detoxifying properties.
-This belief stems from its rich supply of antioxidants and bioactive compounds that actively support liver and kidney function.
+Yes, it does have detoxifying properties.
+It contains antioxidants and bioactive compounds that actively support liver and kidney function.

 Does It Contain Quinine?

-Yes, it includes compounds similar to quinine, which contribute to its distinct bitter taste.
+Yes, it includes compounds similar to quinine and that is why when we eat it we notice the bitter taste.
 These compounds are known for their antimicrobial and antimalarial effects.

 Where to Buy Bitter Leaf?